Stability of solutions of certain extended Ricci flow systems: Introduction

-This flow is a modified version of \eqref{eq:hrf} with a one-dimensional target.
-Not surprisingly, the behavior here depends strongly on the sign of $\mu$.
-When $\mu \leq 0$, we obtain a result similar to Theorem \ref{thm:hrf-stab} above.
+which can be interpreted as a modified version of \eqref{eq:hrf} where the target is $\mbb{R}^m$.
+Not surprisingly, the behavior of solutions depends strongly on the signs of $\mu_\alpha$.
+When $\mu_\alpha \leq 0$, we obtain a result similar to Theorem \ref{thm:hrf-stab} above.